greysweater42/cookbook/content/pytorch.md

 - My favourite book on Pytorch is by now [Programming PyTorch for Deep Learning](https://www.amazon.com/Programming-PyTorch-Deep-Learning-Applications/dp/1492045357)

 - and a legendary book by Ian Goodfellow: [Deep Learning (Adaptive Computation and Machine Learning series)](https://www.amazon.com/Deep-Learning-NONE-Ian-Goodfellow-ebook/dp/B01MRVFGX4), which concentrates mostly on mathematical side of neural networks and (I think) does not even mention Pytorch at all.
 Worth reading, in any case.
-Eventually knowing pytorch is useless unless you understand neural networks well.
+Knowing pytorch is useless unless you understand neural networks well.